kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ## Motivation

-Windows-native workloads still account for a significant portion of the enterprise software space.
+Windows-based workloads still account for a significant portion of the enterprise software space.
 While containerization technologies emerged first in the UNIX ecosystem, Microsoft has made investments in recent years to enable support for containers in its Windows OS.
-As users of Windows increasingly turn to containers as the preferred abstraction for running software, the Kubernetes ecosystem stands to benefit by becoming a cross-platform cluster manager.
+As users of Windows increasingly turn to containers as the preferred abstraction for running software and modernizing existing applications, the Kubernetes ecosystem stands to benefit by becoming a cross-platform cluster manager.

 ### Goals

-- Enable users to run nodes on Windows servers
+- Enable users to schedule Windows Server containers in Kubernetes through the introduction of support for Windows compute nodes
 - Document the differences and limitations compared to Linux
-- Test results added to testgrid to prevent regression of functionality
+- Create a test suite in testgrid to maintain high quality for this feature and prevent regression of functionality

 ### Non-Goals

 - Adding Windows support to all projects in the Kubernetes ecosystem (Cluster Lifecycle, etc)
+- Enable the Kubernetes master components to run on Windows

 ## Proposal